 Herpes simplex virus type-2 (HSV-2) is the etiologic pathogen associated with most cases of genital herpes.
-The CDC estimates that more than one of every six persons 14 to 49 years of age in the United States is infected with HSV-2 [49].
+The CDC estimates that 11.9% of persons 14 to 49 years of age in the United States is infected with HSV-2 [20].
 Although genital herpes is an STI, its exact incidence is unknown because it is not a reportable disease.
 The primary mode of transmission of HSV-2 is via genital-to-genital contact.
-It may also be transmitted by oral-genital contact or selfinoculation.
+It may also be transmitted by oral-genital contact or self-inoculation.
 Oral herpetic lesions that are caused by HSV-2 are clinically indistinguishable from those caused by HSV-1.
-About 1% to 3% of individuals infected with HSV-2 are asymptomatic and can shed the virus at any time, even without the presence of active lesions [51].
+About 1% to 3% of individuals infected with HSV-2 are asymptomatic and can shed the virus at any time, even without the presence of active lesions [55].
 The characteristic of latency also applies to genital HSV-2 infection, as the virus migrates to the sacral ganglion at the base of the spine between outbreaks.

 As with HSV-1, there is no vaccine or cure for HSV-2.
 Antiviral medications are used to control the duration, frequency, and severity of outbreaks as much as possible.
 These medications do not have interactions with the medications frequently used for dentistry.
-Patients who have more than five outbreaks per year may use these medications on a daily basis for suppressive therapy, which can also reduce asymptomatic viral shedding.
-Acyclovir has been approved for this use for several years without a reduction in safety or efficacy; valacyclovir and famciclovir may be used for up to one year for suppressive therapy [10].
-The long-term use of valacyclovir can cause a reduction in platelets (thrombocytopenia) in a small percentage of patients [14].
+Patients who have more than five outbreaks per year may use these medications on a daily basis for suppressive therapy, which can also reduce asymptomatic viral shedding [48].
+Acyclovir, valacyclovir, and famciclovir have been shown to be safe and effective for long-term use [20].
+The longterm use of valacyclovir can cause a reduction in platelets (thrombocytopenia) in a small percentage of patients [18].
 A complete blood count should be obtained for all patients taking long-term valacyclovir prior to any dental procedure in which the ability to achieve hemostasis is essential.
 Patients with an active outbreak of HSV-2 may experience regional lymphadenopathy, generalized malaise, fever, myalgia, and arthralgia, which may require deferral of elective dental treatment.
-Resolution of active HSV-2 infections can take several weeks. with recurrent infections a possibility at any time.
+Resolution of active HSV-2 infections can take several weeks, with recurrent infections a possibility at any time.